kitnato/neverquest/Neverquest.md

 #### XP

 Gained from killing monsters.
-Spent on stats and to learn new skills.
+Spent on attributes and to learn new skills.
 Costs increase for every allocation.

 #### Level